richardbiely/gaia-ecs/README.md

 });
 ```

-### Enabling entities
+### Disabling entities
 Users are able to enable or disable entities when necessary.<br/>
-Disabled entities are moved to chunks different from the rest used by the active ones.
+Disabled entities are moved to chunks different from the rest.
 This also means that by default, disabled entities do not take part in queries.
 ```cpp
 ecs::EntityQuery q;